JaredTweed/AngularWebsite/README.md

 # Project Overview

-This project is a web application that uses [Angular](https://github.com/angular/angular-cli) version 17.0.5 for the frontend and [Leaflet](https://leafletjs.com/) for map visualization.

-## Accessing the Application

 To see the app, go to https://jaredtweed.github.io/AngularProject-webpage/.

 ## Technical Highlights

+This project is a web application that uses [Angular](https://github.com/angular/angular-cli) version 17.0.5 for the frontend and [Leaflet](https://leafletjs.com/) for map visualization.

 1. **Angular**: This project uses Angular for building the frontend.
 Components were created for different parts of the application, such as the report form and the map view.
 Services were used to share data between these components.